-Our priority areas for improvement for 2019 have been identified as:
+Our priority areas for improvement for 2020 have been identified as:

-- Deepening our understanding of Common Ground and worker skills in implementing Common Ground Conversations - Further development of Literacy and Numeracy programs that address gaps in learning for our cohort of young people - Development of the Accredited Transition to Work program and the Ready to Work program incorporating more skill sets, short courses and work experience for young people. - Further Developing and rolling out a Framework website to provide resources and guidance to staff across our Network of schools - A focus on Quality Teaching & Learning with a focus on goals for each session on the board and the introduction of Learning Walks in classes - Offering more Certificate courses as more staff have Certificate IV in Training and Assessment. - Creating a healthy and supportive culture for the FLC.
+- Deepening our understanding of Common Ground and worker skills in implementing Common Ground Conversations - Further development of Literacy and Numeracy programs that address gaps in learning for our cohort of young people - Development of the Accredited Transition to Work program and the Ready to Work program incorporating more skill sets, short courses and work experience for young people by employing a fulltime Transition Support Worker. - A focus on Quality Teaching & Learning with a focus on explicit goals for each session on the board and the introduction of Learning Walks in classes. - Developing and rolling out a practice handbook for all staff in consultation with the Network Team. - Start offering Certificate courses in Sports & Recreation, Music and Art. - Creating a healthy and a culture of professionalism for the FLC.

+Wollongong FLC

-Wollongong FLC Statement of Profit or Loss and Other Comprehensive Income For the year ended 31 December 2018
+Statement of Profit or Loss and Other Comprehensive Income

+For the year ended 31 December 2019

+2019 2018

-Notes 2018 2017
+Notes \$ \$

-REVENUE 2 1,969,347 1,842,270
+REVENUE 2 2,565,737 1,969,347

 EXPENSES

-Administration 264,204 293,918
+Administration 267,094 264,204

-Boarding - -
+Boarding -

-Depreciation, Amortisation and Impairment 3 87,953 97,281
+Depreciation, Amortisation and Impairment 3 71,397 87,953

-Employee benefits 3 1,457,651 1,327,371
+Employee benefits 3 1,594,958 1,457,651

-Faculties and co-curricular 88,468 93,985
+Faculties and co-curricular 96,866 88,468

-Finance costs 3
+Finance costs 3 39 -

-Insurance 17,213 20,700
+Insurance 19,628 17,213

-Operating lease rentals 3 o - : -
+Operating lease rentals 3 -

-Maintenance and utility 51,677 37,575
+Maintenance and utility 76,277 51,677

-Other expenses from ordinary activities 3 4 - 4 -
+Other expenses from ordinary activities 3 -

-Trading activities - expenditure 3 - -
+Trading activities - expenditure 3 -

 Other significant expenses 3 -

-Total Expenses).
-1,967,166 1,870,830
+Total Expenses 2,126,259 1,967,166

-Profit/(Loss) for the year 2,181 (28,560)
+Profit/(Loss) for the year 439,478 2,181

 OTHER COMPREHENSIVE INCOME

-Gains or losses arising on remeasuring available-for sale financial assets ::-
+Gains or losses arising on remeasuring available-for sale financial assets - -

-Total other comprehensive income/(loss) for the year 2 -
+Total other comprehensive income/(loss) for the year

-Total comprehensive income for the year 2,181 (28,560)
+Total comprehensive income for the year 439,478 2,181